-The No Operation command only cancels a Reset Enable command.
-NOP has no impact on any other command.
+The No Operation command only cancels a Reset Enable command. ${\tt NOP}$ has no impact on any other command.

-5.2 Reset-Enable (RSTEN) and Reset (RST)
+5.2 Reset Enable (RSTEN) and Reset (RST)

 The Reset operation is used as a system (software) reset that puts the device in normal operating Ready mode.
-This operation consists of two commands: Reset-Enable (RSTEN) followed by Reset (RST).
+This operation consists of two commands: Reset Enable (RSTEN) followed by Reset (RST).

-To reset SST26VF016BEUI, the host drives CE# low, sends the Reset-Enable command (66H), and drives CE# high.
+To reset the SST26VF032B/032BA, the host drives CE# low, sends the Reset-Enable command (66H), and drives CE# high.
 Next, the host drives CE# low again, sends the Reset command (99H), and drives CE# high, see Figure 5-1.

 The Reset operation requires the Reset-Enable command followed by the Reset command.
-Any command other than the Reset command after the Reset-Enable command will disable the Reset-Enable.
+Any command other than the Reset command after the Reset Enable command will disable the Reset Enable.

-Once the Reset-Enable and Reset commands are successfully executed, the device returns to normal operation Read mode and then does the following: resets the protocol to SPI mode, resets the burst length to 8 Bytes, clears all the bits, except for bit 4 (WPLD) and bit 5 (SEC), in the Status register to their default states, and clears bit 1 (IOC) in the configuration register to its default state.
-A device reset during an active Program or Erase operation aborts the operation, which can cause the data of the targeted address range to be corrupted or lost.
+Once the Reset Enable and Reset commands are successfully executed, the device returns to normal operation Read mode and then does the following: resets the protocol to SPI mode, resets the burst length to 8 bytes, clears all the bits, except for bit 4 (WPLD) and bit 5 (SEC), in the STATUS register to their default states, and clears bit 1 (IOC) in the Configuration register to its default state.
+A device reset during an active program or erase operation aborts the operation, which can cause the data of the targeted address range to be corrupted or lost.
 Depending on the prior operation, the reset timing may vary.
-Recovery from a Write operation requires more latency time than recovery from other operations.
-See Table 8-2 on page 46 for Rest timing parameters.
+Recovery from a write operation requires more latency time than recovery from other operations.
+See Table 8-2 for Reset timing parameters.